paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 #### Feasibility Study for Northern Access Route Into Denali National Park and Preserve
 Pub.
 L. 104–134, title I, § 101(c) [title I], Apr.
 26, 1996, 110 Stat.
 1321–156, 1321–164; renumbered title I, Pub.
 L. 104–140, § 1(a), May 2, 1996, 110 Stat.
 1327, provided in part that: “The National Park Service shall, within existing funds, conduct a Feasibility Study for a northern access route into Denali National Park and Preserve in Alaska, to be completed within one year of the enactment of this Act [Apr.
 26, 1996] and submitted to the House and Senate Committees on Appropriations and to the Senate Committee on Energy and Natural Resources and the House Committee on Resources [now Committee on Natural Resources].
 The Feasibility Study shall ensure that resource impacts from any plan to create such access route are evaluated with accurate information and according to a process that takes into consideration park values, visitor needs, a full range of alternatives, the viewpoints of all interested parties, including the tourism industry and the State of Alaska, and potential needs for compliance with the National Environmental Policy Act [of 1969] [[42 U.S.C.
 4321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) et seq.].
 The Study shall also address the time required for development of alternatives and identify all associated costs.
 “This Feasibility Study shall be conducted solely by the National Park Service planning personnel permanently assigned to National Park Service offices located in the State of Alaska in consultation with the State of Alaska Department of Transportation.”

+#### Change of Name
+For redesignation of Denali as Mount McKinley, except that the national park area surrounding Mount McKinley shall retain the name Denali National Park and Preserve, see section 3(b) of Ex.
+Ord.
+No. 14172, set out as a note under [section 364 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section364&num=0&edition=prelim), Public Lands.

 #### Admission of Alaska as State
 Admission of Alaska into the Union was accomplished Jan.
 3, 1959, on issuance of Proc.
 No. 3269, Jan.
 3, 1959, 24 F.R.
 81, 73 Stat. c16, as required by sections 1 and 8(c) of Pub.
 L. 85–508, July 7, 1958, 72 Stat.
 339, set out as notes preceding [section 21 of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section21&num=0&edition=prelim), Territories and Insular Possessions.